Support for COVID-19 Isolation and Quarantine

-Support is available to ensure that people affected by COVID-19 can safely isolate and quarantine.
-DHHS has partnered with 30 community agencies to provide free, temporary help with:
+Support is available to ensure that all Mainers affected by COVID-19 can safely isolate and quarantine.
+DHHS has partnered with over 30 community agencies across the state to provide free, temporary help with:

 How to access support services for yourself or a family member:

-- Fill out the Community Care for Social Support: COVID-19 Referral Form (please include as much detail as possible)
+- Fill out the Community Care for COVID-19 Referral Form (please include as much detail as possible)

-- Call 211 and ask for help with quarantine
+- or Call 211 and ask for help with quarantine

 - Mainers affected by COVID-19 can also request a referral for support services from:

 One of our partners will reach out to you (or the client) today or tomorrow.
 If your referral states that this is an urgent need, it will be made priority to reach out as soon as possible.
 Our hours are Monday-Friday, 8-5pm and Saturday/Sunday 1-5pm.

 This information will not be shared with immigration or any other state agencies, with the exception of Maine CDC.